 The financial performance of the Company is affected by borrower credit quality and general conditions.
-Adverse changes to these factors may also arise from the systematic risks in the financial system, could affect the recoverability and value of the Company's asset and require a provision for bad and doubtful debt and other provisions.
+Adverse changes to these factors may also arise from the systematic risks in the financial system, could affect the recoverability and value of the Company's asset and require a provision for expected credit losses or other provisions.